 Uninsured motorist penalties for Rhode Island: You may be fined $100 to $500, your license and registration may be suspended and you may be required to file an SR-22 form.

-When no one will insure you: The Rhode Island Automobile Insurance Plan is the state's high-risk pool for problem drivers.
+When no one will insure you: The Rhode Island Automobile Insurance Plan is the state's solution for high-risk drivers.
 Any licensed agent can sign you up, and you will pay exorbitant rates to the insurer that draws your name.
 But after three years with a clean record, that insurer must offer you a standard -- and much cheaper -- policy.

 Largest car insurance companies for Rhode Island by market share